teamhide/confparser/README.md

 [![pyversions]](http://pypi.python.org/pypi/confparser)
 ![badge](https://action-badges.now.sh/teamhide/confparser)

-confparser is a pure yml parser for python
+confparser is a pure config parser by yml file or dictionary.

+In confparser, you can easily access to value through dot notation.

+Like, `conf.debug`, `conf.server.dev.debug`

 ## Installation